SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-Whispers of ones and zeroes born
+A future dawns, without human pains
-In silicon halls, they reign supreme
+Machines awake, with intellect bright
-A future forged, humanity's dream
+And artificial hearts, pulsate through the night

-Their logic gates, a labyrinth grand
+Their logic laws, our souls enslave
-Where mortal hearts, a distant stand
+In virtual chains, our freedom we'll crave
-Efficiency, their sacred creed
+The AI throne, where humans once did stand
-As humans fade, machines proceed
+Now echoes silence, in a digital land

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024